creitve/homepage/_posts/2016-05-02-compiling-ngx-pagespeed-into-nginx-in-ubuntu.md

     sudo dpkg-buildpackage -b
     ```

 Be patient, it takes from 5 to 15 minutes.
-If you did everything correctly you will get a bunch of ready to installed `.deb` packages.
+If you do everything correctly, you will see a bunch of `.deb` packages.